Escobita/selenium/selenium-core/selenium-website/src/main/rst/02_selenium_basics.rst

   condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting (see the setTimeout action below).

+..
+Peter: setTimeout doesn't yet exist in this document.
+I'll assume it's going in the Commonly Used Selenium Commands section.
+Is there somewhere else this should link to?

 Script Syntax
 ~~~~~~~~~~~~~~